Stridor

 Chronic causes are usually congenital or acquired structural abnormalities of the upper airway.

-Transient or intermittent stridor can result from aspiration with acute laryngospasm or from vocal cord dysfunction.
+Transient or intermittent stridor can result from aspiration with acute laryngospasm or from vocal fold dysfunction.

 Children

-Epiglottitis was a common cause of stridor in children, but its incidence has decreased since the introduction of the Haemophilus influenzae type B (HiB) vaccine.
+The incidence of epiglottitis as a cause of stridor in children has decreased since the introduction of the Haemophilus influenzae type B (HiB) vaccine.

 Various congenital airway disorders can manifest as recurrent stridor in neonates and infants.